How FBI Criminal Records Work

 Most of the time, the FBI search is relying on records of individuals who have been fingerprinted.
 Yet, many crimes in numerous states get processed without fingerprints.
 By relying on a fingerprint search, you miss out on all records not fingerprinted.

 Instead of relying on the FBI, more accurate searches can be done using personal identifiers (name, DOB, SSN) at the correct source.
-A good background check should also look into:
+The background check organization should also do other additional searches, like past employment verification, education verification, drug tests, and more.

 - Local searches: These should be done at the county level and only at the state level if the state has a true statewide repository.